March 9, 2015

 The Humane Society of the United States pays tribute every year to the major news and entertainment media for producing these outstanding works that have raised public awareness of animal issues.

-For 27 years, the Genesis Awards were presented at a star-studded ceremony that drew representatives from the media, entertainment industry, social, business, and humane communities.
+For 29 years, the Genesis Awards were presented at a star-studded ceremony that drew representatives from the media, entertainment industry, social, business and humane communities.
 Recognized as the nation's premier consciousness-raiser for animal issues, the event attracted a host of celebrities, including Christian Bale, Pierce Brosnan, James Cromwell, Kaley Cuoco, Emily Deschanel, Zooey Deschanel, Kelsey Grammer, Teri Hatcher, Wendie Malick, Rose McGowan, Sidney Poitier, William Shatner, Martin Sheen, Wilmer Valderrama, and Betty White.
-The most recent gala was held on March 23, 2013, at The Beverly Hilton in Beverly Hills, Calif.

-Keeping pace with our increasingly online culture, we've discontinued the gala and moved the celebration of Genesis Award winners exclusively online in 2014.
-Winners will be notified, and their names will be released to the press, in late January.
-All winners will be featured on our website, and their awards will be mailed to them.
+Keeping pace with our increasingly online culture, HSUS's Genesis Award winners are now featured online for 2015.
+Winners are notified and released to the press in early March.
+All winners will be recognized on our website.
 Please stay tuned for more information!

 Who has won a Genesis Award

-Genesis Award winners have included films such as "Gorillas in the Mist," "Babe," "Chicken Run," and "Rise of the Planet of the Apes."
-TV winners have included "The Simpsons," "Everybody Loves Raymond," "Law & Order," "Bones," and "True Blood."
+Genesis Award winners have included films such as "Gorillas in the Mist," "Babe," "Chicken Run," "Rise of the Planet of the Apes" and documentaries such as "The Cove" and "Blackfish."
+TV winners have included "The Simpsons," "Law & Order," "Bones" and "The Colbert Report," as well as prestigious news shows such as "60 Minutes" and "20/20."
 Awards for individuals include the prestigious Wyler Award, as well as Lifetime Achievement Awards, which have been presented to Jane Goodall and Tippi Hedren, among others.

 How the Genesis Awards began

-In 1986, The Genesis Awards was launched by animal advocate and actress Gretchen Wyler, under the aegis of The Fund for Animals.
+In 1986, The Genesis Awards was launched by animal advocate, actress and Broadway star Gretchen Wyler, under the aegis of The Fund for Animals.
 Wyler came up with the idea because she strongly believed that rewarding members of the media encouraged them to highlight more animal issues, thus increasing public awareness and compassion toward animals.
 The first annual event—a luncheon drawing only 140 attendees—quickly grew into a large benefit gala in Beverly Hills, Calif., with more than 1,000 guests.